 T1744

-You may well catch the scent of tulip ‘Ballerina’ way before you see her dancing in the garden, as she emits a beautiful, spicy-citrus perfume on warm spring days.
+You may well catch the scent of Lily Flowering Tulip ‘Ballerina’ way before you see her dancing in the garden, as she emits a beautiful, spicy-citrus perfume on warm spring days.
 This stunningly elegant tulip blooms in a graceful lily-flowered shape.
 Long, slender petals curve up and point outwards in zesty, marmalade-orange tones.

 A super long-lasting cut flower which adds a stylish look to spring arrangements and bouquets.
 Tulip ‘Ballerina’ has been granted a prestigious Award of Garden Merit from the RHS for its all-round excellent performance.